sakuttomon/CS416-Sound/notebook.md

 ### 10/25/24 - Playing around with FFT and Spectrograms

-Throughout the week, to greater understand how external libraries implement FFT and the process of measuring frequencies, I made a program [`fft-spectrogram.py`](code/spectrogram-fun/fft-spectrogram.py) within the [`spectogram-fun`](code/spectrogram-fun/) directory that plots the spectrogram of a WAV file using Matplotlib's FFT functionalities.
+Throughout the week, to greater understand how external libraries implement FFT and the process of measuring frequencies, I made a program [`fft-spectrogram.py`](code/spectrogram-fun/fft-spectrogram.py) within the [`spectrogram-fun`](code/spectrogram-fun/) directory that plots the spectrogram of a WAV file using Matplotlib's FFT functionalities.

 Takeaways about the role of window functions when applying FFT:

-- FFT assumes input signal is periodic, but real signals don't purely repeat continiously, so FFT would produce spectral leakage discontinuities due to cutting off the signal.
+- FFT assumes input signal is periodic, but real signals don't purely repeat continuously, so FFT would produce spectral leakage discontinuities due to cutting off the signal.
 - Window functions mitigate this leakage by tapering signal at edges of the window.
 The window would smoothly reduce the amplitude of the signal to zero at the edges, reducing discontinuities between windows.
 - The [Hann window](https://en.wikipedia.org/wiki/Hann_function) is a normal curve function, which would produce the aspired smoothing effect at the quartile edges.
 - Window effectively acts as a filter that smooths the data before applying the FFT